Everything you need to know about visiting Abu Dhabi in June

 Abu Dhabi experiences very hot and sometimes humid weather in June.
 At this time of year, life in Abu Dhabi very much heads indoors, with outdoor experiences only really enjoyable in the early mornings and evenings.

-That said, many visitors still love Abu Dhabi in June for its fabulous beach resorts at this time of year, enjoying them while they’re at their quietest (local schools are in session until the end of June/early July!).
+That said, many visitors still love Abu Dhabi in June for its fabulous beach resorts which are especially quiet at this time of year (local schools are in session until the end of June/early July!).

 Typical Abu Dhabi Weather in June